espressif/arduino-esp32/docs/en/lib_builder.rst

 Additional Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Specify additional configs to be applied. ex. 'qio 80m' to compile for QIO Flash@80MHz.
+Specify additional configs to be applied. ex. ``qio 80m`` to compile for QIO Flash at 80 MHz.

 .. note:: This command requires the ``-b`` to work properly.